"Success isn't always about GREATNESS. It's about CONSISTENCY. Consistent hard work leads to success. GREATNESS WILL COME."

 - Dwayne Johnson

 When you walk through our doors, there may be a class in session, or students may be coming and going from a class.
-Our office is just inside & to the left, and usually there is a black belt available to speak with you.
-If everyone is busy, please find a seat on the benches along the wall and we will be with you as soon as possible!
-Feel free to observe class and see how we do things.
+Our office is just inside the door, and usually there is a black belt available to speak with you.
+If everyone is busy, please find a seat on the chairs in the lobby and we will be with you as soon as possible!
+Feel free to enter our parent waiting area and sit on the benches to observe class and see how we do things.

-Please note that in order to keep our mats clean and in good condition, we ask that you remain on the carpeted area of the floor.
-If you must walk on the mats, please remove your shoes.
+Please note that in order to keep our mats clean and in good condition, we ask that you remain on the carpeted area.
+If you must walk into the class area & on the mats, please remove your shoes.

 How long will it take me to become reasonably proficient and how long will it take to attain black belt level?